Music at St. Joseph’s Catholic Church

 Comprised of parishioners and those who attend the noon weekday Mass regularly or periodically.
 They provide unobtrusive vocal music during the noon Mass, particularly during the offertory and communion procession.
 They also assist in singing Benediction just before Mass begins.
 Rehearsals are dependent upon the availability of its members.

 Cantors, stemming from our Jewish heritage, proclaim the Responsorial Psalm and the Gospel Acclamation.
-Today, cantors do that but also assist to encourage congregational singing.
-Cantors generally have musical experience, are self-motivated, learning much of the music on their own and coming to Mass prepared.
+Today, cantors do that, but also assist to encourage congregational singing.
+Cantors generally have musical experience, are self-motivated, learning much of the music on their own, and come to Mass prepared.
 Given the soloistic nature of Cantors and their duties, audition is required.

 Eternal Rest Choir

 This choir sings at funerals of our beloved parishioners.
 Generally speaking, funerals are at 10:00 am.
-Rehearsal is one hour before Mass begins.
+Rehearsal is 45 minutes prior to Mass.
 All are welcome to join.
 One is put onto a mailing list and notified as soon as a funeral is scheduled.
 If you can make it great and if you cannot, we hope you might in the future.

 Dr. Adam Thomé